NorthDecoder/nasaMining/docs/inspecting-the-json-structure.md

 ----

-## Understanding the structure of the nasa_keywords.json with new_keywords added
+## Understanding the structure of the nasa_keywords.json with ngram_keywords added

 After following the [readme](https://github.com/NorthDecoder/nasaMining/blob/develop/readme.md#keyword-extraction) instuctions and running the `keywords/extract.py` script look at the new